M. Anthony Burns: Career

-Burns joined the Ryder finance organization in 1974, and in 1979 was elected Ryder's president and COO.
-He was later elected CEO in January 1983 and chairman of the board of directors in May 1985.
+Burns joined the Ryder finance organization in 1974, and in 1979 was elected Ryder's president and Chief Operating Officer.
+He was later elected Chief Executive Officer in January 1983 and chairman of the board of directors in May 1985.
 He retired from his position with Ryder System, Inc. in 2002.
 Throughout his tenure, Burns helped Ryder to grow from $500 million in revenue to more than $5 billion.

 When Burns joined Ryder in 1974, the company primarily focused on truck leasing and rental, owning a fleet of about 50,000 vehicles and employing 13,000 workers in three countries.
-At Burns’ retirement in 2002, Ryder had a fleet of more than 170,000 vehicles for commercial truck leasing and rental, had 30,000 employees in more than a dozen countries on four continents and had expanded into logistics.
+At Burns's retirement in 2002, Ryder had a fleet of more than 170,000 vehicles for commercial truck leasing and rental, had 30,000 employees in more than a dozen countries on four continents and had expanded into logistics.

-Before joining Ryder, Burns was Comptroller for North America at Mobil Oil Corporation.
+Before joining Ryder, Burns was Comptroller for North America at Mobil.

-He formerly served on the board of directors of J. P. Morgan Chase & Co., Stanley Black & Decker and J.C.
-Penney Company, Inc. and was chairman of the audit committee for all three.
+He formerly served on the board of directors of JPMorgan Chase, Stanley Black & Decker and JCPenney and was chairman of the audit committee for all three.
 Burns also served as the director of the U.S. Chamber of Commerce and chairman of the Chamber's Services Industries Council.

 Burns also served on the national boards of United Way of America, American Red Cross, National Urban League and Boy Scouts of America, as well as on the Board of the Directors of the Foundation for the Malcolm Baldrige National Quality Award.
 He is an honorary trustee and former chairman of the National Urban League.
-He also served as the co-chairman of The Business Roundtable and chairman of its Health and Retirement Task Force, as a member of the Business-Higher Education Forum, as a member of The Business Council, and on The Coca-Cola Company's task force on human resource issues.
+He also served as the co-chairman of The Business Roundtable and chairman of its Health and Retirement Task Force, as a member of the Business-Higher Education Forum, as a member of The Business Council, and on the Coca-Cola Company's task force on human resource issues.

 In the South Florida community, Burns was chairman of the Capital Campaign for the Performing Arts Center of Greater Miami and formerly served as board chairman and campaign chairman of the United Way of Miami-Dade County and president of the South Florida Council of the Boy Scouts of America.

 Burns has also served on the national advisory council of the School of Management of Brigham Young University, the board of visitors of the Graduate School of Business Administration of the University of North Carolina at Chapel Hill and the board of overseers of the Wharton School.
 He was an associate trustee of the University of Pennsylvania.